DETAILED ACTION

 Claim(s) 1-4, 6-13, 15-20 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
 112, the inventor(s), at the time the application was filed, had possession of the claimed invention.

-The spec does not recite the limitation.
+The spec does not teach this limitation.

 Claim Rejections - 35 USC § 103